Understand the Azure IoT Edge runtime and its architecture

 Each item in the modules dictionary contains specific information about a module and is used by the Edge agent for controlling the module’s lifecycle.
 Some of the more interesting properties are:

 - settings.image – The container image that the Edge agent uses to start the module.
 The Edge agent must be configured with credentials for the container registry if the image is protected by a password.
-To configure the Edge agent, use the following command:
+To configure the Edge agent, update the

 - settings.createOptions – A string that is passed directly to the Docker daemon when starting a module’s container.
 Adding Docker options in this property allows for advanced options like port forwarding or mounting volumes into a module’s container.